 AmeriCorps grants are awarded to eligible organizations proposing to engage AmeriCorps members in evidence-based or evidence-informed interventions/practices to strengthen communities.
 An AmeriCorps member is an individual who engages in community service through an approved national service position.
 Members may receive a living allowance and other benefits while serving.
 Upon successful completion of their service, members earn a Segal AmeriCorps Education Award from the National Service Trust that members can use to pay for higher education expenses or apply to qualified student loans.

 CNCS seeks to prioritize the investment of national service resources in the following areas:

-In order to receive priority consideration for submitting an application within a Notice priority (ies), applicants must demonstrate that the priority area is a significant part of the program focus and intended outcomes and must include a high-quality program design.
-Responses that propose programs for the purpose of receiving priority consideration are not guaranteed funding.
+To receive priority consideration, applicants must show that the priority area is a significant part of the program focus and intended outcomes, and must include a high-quality program design.
+Proposing programs that receive priority consideration does not guarantee funding.

 GrantWatch ID#: 163355

 AmeriCorps Operating Grants: CNCS may award a Cost Reimbursement or a Fixed Amount grant to any successful applicant, but the availability of a Full-Time Fixed Amount grant is limited to certain applicants.

 The total amount of an applicant’s grant request must not exceed $15,479 per Member Service Year.